Content Governance Guidelines

 - Insights are common information that are categorised to multiple elements (e.g. a case study could belong to multiple pages at the same time).

-We are open to receiving all content from our members within the context of these key principles;
+From this key value, we are open to receiving any content from our members within the context of our four practical principles;

 - No sales or marketing content.
 Where specific technologies, tools or methods are used you are welcome to reference and name it.
 However blatant sales language (e.g. an entire article on how to use a specific tool) is not acceptable.
 Of course, appropriate attribution to the author and the author’s company is expected.